lijx10/razer-laptop-control/README.md

 ```

 ## Audio Jack
 Not working yet.
-No idea how to solve it.
+No idea how to solve it with software.
+A workaround is to buy a usb-to-3.5mm converter.

 ## nvidia and cuda
 GTX/RTX 30xx requires cuda 11.
 Blade 14 2021 requires driver version >= 470 to avoid HDMI output problems.
 The solution is to follow the guide of